3 dead after small plane crashes into row of townhouses in Oregon, TV station reports

-PORTLAND, Ore. — (AP) — Three people were dead after a small plane crashed into a row of townhouses Saturday morning in a neighborhood east of Portland, setting the homes ablaze, authorities told KATU-TV.
+PORTLAND, Ore. — Three people were dead after a small plane crashed into a row of townhouses Saturday morning in a neighborhood east of Portland, setting the homes ablaze, authorities told KATU-TV.

 Officials earlier in the day had said the plane was carrying two people and that at least one resident had been unaccounted for.